 - A minimum of $10,000 saved in the business account for continuing repairs after the purchase

-That may seem like overkill (especially the paying in full with cash part) but it’s imperative to get your personal financial house in order first.
+That may seem like overkill, especially the paying in full with cash part.
+But, it’s imperative to get your personal financial house in order first.
 And the best part is all those suggestions are doable, given time to let them happen.
 There is no rush to buy your first rental house – properties will always be available.
 You will enhance your chances for success and greatly reduce your stress levels by building a strong personal financial foundation first.

 Conduct a Home Inspection Before the Purchase

-You need to spend money on a certified home inspector who is trained to see things you’ll never think of.
+Spend money on a certified home inspector who is trained to see things you’ll never think of.
 The expenditure is well worth it as they can keep you from making a 6-figure mistake on the purchase of a house.

 Use a Clear Contract For the Rental and Never Violate It

 We are not just shaking hands with the tenant on this deal.
 Hire a lawyer to draw up a legal contract that outlines the expectations of the tenant and the landlord.
 You can also find quality contracts online.
 Whichever route you take, make the contracts as detailed as possible.

 Some obvious questions to ask and outline include:

 When’s the rent due?